romero-lyka-joy/Employee-Database/README.md

 # STATUS: ON-GOING 🚧

 ## About this Project 📊
-This project involves creating a relational HR employee database in SQL (I am currently using Microsoft SQL Express)
+This project involves creating a relational HR employee database in SQL  and deriving analyses and insights based on the dataset.

 ## Files in this Repository 📁